A Little Bit of Reinforcement Learning from Human Feedback

 A standard illustration of the RL loop is shown in fig. 1 and how it compares to fig. 2.

-Manipulating the standard RL setup
+Manipulating the Standard RL Setup

 There are multiple core changes from the standard RL setup to that of RLHF: